Ralph Schoenman: Life

 After making these visits, Schoenman argued in a hearing of the tribunal that the U.S. had committed genocide in Vietnam.
 He argued, "It is not possible to drop four million pounds of bombs every day on a country the size of New York and Pennsylvania without exterminating the civilian population".

 During the course of the tribunal, the U.S. government revoked Schoenman's passport because of unauthorized visits to North Vietnam.
 In November 1967, he was deported back to the U.S. by Bolivian authorities when he traveled there to attend the trial of Régis Debray.
 As a result, he was prevented from attending the tribunal's proceedings in Copenhagen later that month because Danish authorities refused to allow him to enter without a passport.
 This led to a sequence in which Schoenman shuttled between several European countries, none of which would admit him, before illegally entering Britain, where he remained for 10 days until being deported in June 1968.

 In December 1969, Russell made a public statement in that he had no contact with Schoenman and was unaware of his activities.
 Russell approved a vote to remove Schoenman from the board of the Bertrand Russell Peace Foundation.

+In 1969, Schoenman married author and professor of English Joan Mellen.

 Schoenman then founded the National Committee for a Citizens Commission of Inquiry on U.S. war crimes in Vietnam to document US war crimes in Vietnam.
 The Commission of Inquiry travelled around the US conducting hearings on alleged atrocities in Vietnam.

 Later, Schoenman settled in Princeton, New Jersey, and was again able to travel, visiting Iran during the waning days of the Shah's government to raise awareness of the human rights violations of the U.S.-backed government.
 The new Provisional Revolutionary Government expelled him in March 1979.

+Schoenmen and Mellen divorced in 1983, but remained friends until his death.

-Current activity
+Later activity

-Since 2002 Schoenman has worked with documentary filmmaker, Mya Shone, providing commentary for radio stations in many parts of the United States and Canada, and produces the "Taking Aim" radio show, billed as "Uncompromising, fact intensive exposés of the hidden workings of a capitalist system addicted to permanent war".
+From 2002, Schoenman worked with documentary filmmaker, Mya Shone, providing commentary for radio stations in many parts of the United States and Canada, and produced the "Taking Aim" radio show, billed as "Uncompromising, fact intensive exposés of the hidden workings of a capitalist system addicted to permanent war".
 In about 2009 they moved from broadcasting over WBAI to an Internet webcast.